Lattice Points and Rational $q$-Catalan Numbers: Ribbon partitions

 After the success of $a=3$ and $a=4$, the case $a=5$ is a bit disappointing.
 In this case the poset $\L\cap\Box[2,2]$, corresponding to the germ $\Cat((5;2))_q=q^2+q^4$, has exactly two ribbon partitions, and we see no good reason to prefer one over the other.
 Figure \ref{fig:box_22} shows these two partitions.
 The red points $(1,0,0,1)$ and $(0,1,1,0)$ are in the root lattice.
 The lowest points in the corresponding ribbons are either $(1,0,1,0)$ and $(2,0,0,0)$, or $(2,0,0,0)$ and $(0,2,0,0)$, respectively.
 The first choice yields Johnson statistic $\Jsf(1,0,0,1):=\Tsf(1,0,1,0)=4$ and $\Jsf(0,1,1,0):=\Tsf(2,0,0,0)=2$, while the second choice yields $\Jsf(1,0,0,1):=\Tsf(2,0,0,0)=2$ and $\Jsf(0,1,1,0):=\Tsf(1,0,1,0)=4$.
 This suggests that there is no ``canonical'' Johnson statistic when $a=5$.
 Nevertheless, we have verified by computation that at least one ribbon partition does exist.\footnote{We thank an anonymous referee for independent confirmation of this fact.} Unfortunately a greedy algorithm does not work here so the computations are more expensive.
 We found the case $a=6$ out of reach.

 For the reader's convenience we summarize the dependencies among the conjectures thus far:

 We end this section with a few words about a possible method of proof.
 Sylvester's proof of unimodality for $q$-binomial coefficients \cite{sylvester} implicitly used an action of the group $SL_2$ on spaces of invariants.
-Stanley \cite{stanley_paper} generalized this idea to other posets arising from Lie groups and then Proctor \cite{proctor} boiled down the argument to its bare essentials.
+Stanley \cite{stanley_paper} generalized this idea to other posets arising from Lie groups, and then Proctor \cite{proctor} boiled down the argument to its bare essentials.

 We briefly describe Proctor's approach, translated into our language.
 Let $L(a-1,b)$ be the poset of Young diagrams fitting in an $(a-1)\times b$ rectangle, which is the same as our tilted partial order on the lattice points $\L\cap b\Delta$.
-The rank generating polynomial of this poset is the $q$-binomial coefficient:
+The rank-generating polynomial of this poset is the $q$-binomial coefficient:

 Let $V=V_0\oplus V_1\oplus \cdots\oplus V_{(a-1)b}$ where $V_k$ is the vector space abstractly generated by the points $\x\in (\L\cap b\Delta)$ satisfying $\Tsf(\x)=k$, so that